Shraddhakar Supakar

 Shraddhakar Supakar (14 September 1914 – 5 January 1993) was a social activist, politician and writer.
 He was a member of Odisha Legislative Assembly, Lok Sabha and Rajya Sabha.
 Supakar was a lawyer by profession.
 He was associated in different capacities with many educational institutions and Universities.
 He was also a member of Odisha Text Book Committee during 1939–41.
 A firm believer in civil liberties, Supakar was Chairman of Reception Committee, All India Civil Liberties Conference, Cuttack Session held in 1954.

+Political Activity

 Shraddhakar Supakar was an elected member of Odisha Legislative Assembly during 1952-56 and 1985-1990 representing Rairakhol and Sambalpur constituency.
 He served as Leader of Opposition during 1952-56 and as pro tem speaker in 1985.
 He was an elected member of the Second and Fourth Lok Sabha during 1957-62 and 1967-70 representing Sambalpur constituency of Odisha.
 He was also a member of Rajya Sabha during 1965–67.